How to see the forest despite the trees: Introduction

 \eq i_G(X) \leq k\cdot (\vert X\vert -1) \eeq

-holds for every non-empty subset $X$ of $V$, where $i_G(X)$ denotes the number of edges induced by $X$. \eT
+for every non-empty subset $X$ of $V$, where $i_G(X)$ denotes the number of edges induced by $X$. \eT

 {\bf Proof outline} \ The necessity is straightforward, while sufficiency follows once we observe that $G$ may be assumed to be saturated in the sense that adding any new edge destroys $k$-sparsity.
-For such a graph the supermodularity of $i_G$ implies that $\vert E\vert = k\cdot (\vert V\vert -1)$ in which case $k$-sparsity is just equivalent to $k$-partition-connectivity, and then the tree-packing theorem implies the tree-covering theorem. \FBOX
+For such a graph the supermodularity of $i_G$ (i.e. for every pair of subsets $X,Y: i_G(X)+i_G(Y)\leq i_G(X\cap Y)+i_G(X\cup Y)$) implies that $\vert E\vert = k\cdot (\vert V\vert -1)$, in which case $k$-sparsity is just equivalent to $k$-partition-connectivity, and then the tree-packing theorem implies the tree-covering theorem. \FBOX

 For integers $0\leq l<k$, we call a graph $G=(V,E)$ {\bf $(k,l)$-forest-sparse} if the graph obtained from $G$ by adding any set of $l$ new edges is decomposable into $k$ forests.
-By Theorem \ref{Nash-fed} of Nash-Williams, this is equivalent to requiring that
+By Theorem \ref{Nash-fed} of Nash-Williams, this is equivalent to requiring that, for every subset $X$ of $V$ with $\vert X\vert \geq 2$,

-\eq i_G(X) \leq k\cdot (\vert X\vert -1) - l \eeq
+\eq i_G(X) \leq k\cdot (\vert X\vert -1) - l . \eeq